AlveeShariar2/studio/PUBLISHING_GUIDE.md

 # Technical Blueprint: SurokkhaNet Child-Side Application

 This document provides a comprehensive technical blueprint for developing the SurokkhaNet child-side mobile application.
 This application is designed to work in conjunction with the SurokkhaNet admin dashboard, using Firebase as the backend for data synchronization and command handling.
+This guide is intended to be self-sufficient for any AI or developer to build the corresponding child app.

 ---